-If you are unsure on how to proceed check this Getting started guide.
+If you are unsure on how to proceed check the Docs.

 npm i -g foxy-proxy foxy-proxy